Albert Edward Lambert

-Albert Edward Lambert FRIBA (27 May 1869 – 5 November 1929) was an architect based in Nottingham, England.
+Albert Edward Lambert, FRIBA (27 May 1869 – 5 November 1929) was a British architect based in Nottingham, England.

-Family
+Biography

 He was born in Manton in Rutland on 27 May 1869.
 He was the son of John Lambert and Louisa.
 By 1871 the family had moved to Draycott in Derbyshire and in 1881 the family were living at the Grocers Shop & Cottage, Wetheral, Cumberland, England.

-In the 1891 census, he was living at 7 Wilfred Street in Derby, with his mother Louisa, and brother George.
-Albert's profession is given as Architect's assistant.
+In the 1891 census, he was living in Derby, with his mother Louisa, and brother George.
+Lambert's profession is given as architect's assistant.

-In 1895 he was living at 6 Norfolk Street, Derby.
-He married Annie Elizabeth Robinson, daughter of Michael H Robinson (butcher and farmer) and Ann, at the end of 1897.
+He married Annie Elizabeth Robinson, daughter of butcher and farmer Michael H. Robinson and Ann, at the end of 1897.
+His daughter Jessie Kathleen was born on 18 April 1901.